Paris: Le Défenseur du Temps, an astonishing automaton clock in the Horloge district of Paris

-It made the beautiful days of the Horloge district, then disappeared overnight...
-The Defender of Time, a work of the French artist Jacques Monestier, has long punctuated the life of the inhabitants of the district that gave it its name, between the streets Saint-Martin, Rambuteau, du Grenier Saint-Lazare and Beaubourg.
-A work of art, a clock with automatons, a real beating heart that delighted the residents until 2003, when it disappeared from 8 rue Bernard-de-Clairvaux, where it was installed in the 3rd district of Paris.
+It once graced the Horloge district, then disappeared overnight...
+Le Défenseur du Temps, a work by French artist Jacques Monestier, was for a long time the beating heart of life in the district that gave it its name, between Rue Saint-Martin, Rue Rambuteau, Rue du Grenier Saint-Lazare and Rue Beaubourg.
+A work of art, a clock with automata, a real beating heart that delighted local residents until 2003, when it disappeared from 8 rue Bernard-de-Clairvaux, where it was installed in the 3rd arrondissement of Paris.

-The clock is 4m high, and weighs one ton.
-It includes, next to the spherical dial, a man, a kind of soldier with a sword and a shield in each hand, defending the clock against three creatures: a crab, a bird and a dragon.
-The three animals represent the sky, the fire and the sea.
-Every hour, between 9am and 10pm, the soldier took turns fighting one of the three creatures.
-On the other hand, at 12:00, 18:00 and 22:00, the three creatures attacked him simultaneously.
+The clock is 4m high and weighs a ton.
+Next to the spherical dial is a man, a kind of soldier with a sword and shield in each hand, defending the clock against three creatures: a crab, a bird and a dragon.
+The three animals represent the sky, fire and sea.
+Every hour, between 9am and 10pm, the soldier took it in turns to fight one of the three creatures.
+However, at 12pm, 6pm and 10pm, all three creatures attacked him simultaneously.

 Le Défenseur du TempsLe Défenseur du TempsLe Défenseur du TempsLe Défenseur du Temps

-This work was commissioned in 1975 by the Cogedim company and created by Jacques Monestier, with the help of the artists Louis Desouches for the dragon's scales and Alain Moirod for the steel structure.
-It was installed on rue Bernard-de-Clairvaux, in Paris, in September 1979, then inaugurated on October 8, 1979 by the mayor of Paris at the time, Jacques Chirac.
-A first restoration took place in 1995, with a technique reviewed from top to bottom.
-Thus, the quartz clock was replaced by a radio-controlled clock, just as the sound installation was reviewed, passing from the tape recorder to the CD player.
+Commissioned in 1975 by Cogedim, the work was created by Jacques Monestier, with the help of artists Louis Desouches for the dragon's scales and Alain Moirod for the steel structure.
+It was installed on rue Bernard-de-Clairvaux, Paris, in September 1979, and inaugurated on October 8, 1979 by the then Mayor of Paris, Jacques Chirac.
+The first restoration took place in 1995, with a complete technical overhaul.
+The quartz clock was replaced by a radio-controlled clock, and the sound system was upgraded from a tape recorder to a CD player.

 Le Défenseur du TempsLe Défenseur du TempsLe Défenseur du TempsLe Défenseur du Temps

-A small turn and then goes away...
+A little tour and then you're gone...
 For a return to grace!

-And then one beautiful day of 2003, on July 1st, more precisely, no more functional clock (we specify: it was not removed, it just did not function any more).
+And then one fine day in 2003, on July 1 to be precise, the clock stopped working (to be precise: it wasn't removed, it just stopped working).
 The reason?
-Too expensive to restore.
-Jacques Monestier thus decided to pull the plug on his work, for lack of means to carry out the maintenance necessary for its operation.
-But don't say goodbye too quickly...
-And for good reason: the artist Cyprien Gaillard has completely restored it to make it the main piece of his exhibition at Lafayette Anticipations, HUMPTY/DUMPTY, which runs from October 19, 2022 to January 8, 2023.
+Too costly to restore.
+Jacques Monestier decided to pull the plug on his work, as he lacked the means to carry out the necessary maintenance.
+But don't say goodbye too soon...
+And with good reason: artist Cyprien Gaillard has completely restored it, making it the centerpiece of his exhibition at Lafayette Anticipations, HUMPTY/DUMPTY, which ended in 2023.

 Exposition HUMPTY\DUMPTY au Palais de Tokyo et à Lafayette Anticipations - nos photosExposition HUMPTY\DUMPTY au Palais de Tokyo et à Lafayette Anticipations - nos photosExposition HUMPTY\DUMPTY au Palais de Tokyo et à Lafayette Anticipations - nos photosExposition HUMPTY\DUMPTY au Palais de Tokyo et à Lafayette Anticipations - nos photos HUMPTY\DUMPTY exhibition at Palais de Tokyo and Lafayette Anticipations - our photos